 COVID-19 is spreading at record rates across the country which is why responsible holiday hosts and guests are taking appropriate precautions to change the way they celebrate this year to avoid letting the virus into their homes.

 It is not just the large crowds that cause concern among health professionals.
 Even small gatherings with family and friends who you do not live with can contribute to the spread of COVID-19.

-The CDC says that the safest way to celebrate Thanksgiving is at home with the people you live with.
+The CDC says that the safest way to celebrate the holidays is at home with the people you live with.
 Postponing travel and staying home is the best way to protect yourself and others this year.

 If you do plan on getting together with those with whom you don't live with, emergency physicians offer these tips: